Independent Order of Odd Fellows: 20th century

 The Great Depression and the introduction of Franklin D. Roosevelt's New Deal brought a decline in membership.
 During the depression, people could not afford Odd Fellows membership fees, and when the New Deal's social reforms started to take effect, the need for the social work of the Odd Fellows declined.

 In 1971 the IOOF changed its constitution, removing its whites only clause.
 In 1979 the Order had 243,000 members.

 Some branches of the order (i.e., some countries) have allowed women to join the Odd Fellows itself, leading to the Rebekahs' decline in importance.
 Also, the appendant branches and their degrees are, in some countries, becoming regarded as less important or too time-consuming, and are gradually being abandoned.

 21st century

 Although there was a decline in membership in fraternal organizations in general during the 20th century, membership in the 21st century started to increase.

+The Odd Fellows scholarship has extended financial assistance to the youth for their education from time to time.

 Organization

 Current status

 The IOOF continues in the 21st century with lodges around the world, and is claimed to be the "largest united international fraternal order in the world under one head", with every lodge working with the Sovereign Grand Lodge located in the United States.
 Also, the Independent Order of Oddfellows Manchester Unity and the IOOF have recognized each other inter-fraternally; members of the Manchester Unity and the IOOF can visit each other's lodges, and are welcome as brothers and sisters.
 Currently, there are about 12,000 lodges with nearly 600,000 members.

-Units of the Order in the United States include:
+Units of the order in the United States include: